 If “one CU at the right picture boundary is not completely inside the picture, the CU height is larger than the VPDU height, and the CU width is smaller than or equal to the VPDU width,” then the implicitly vertical BT split is replaced with an implicitly horizontal BT split.

 An example of solution 2 is shown in Figure 4.
 The CTU is not completely inside the picture, the picture boundary process is applied.
-In stage 1, only QT and horizontal BT are allowed in the current VVC and are denoted in Figure 4 (a) and (b), respectively.
-In stage 2, according to the current VVC, implicitly horizontal splits are applied to the bottom two CUs of depth 1 in Figure 4 (a), which does not violate the VPDU constraint.
-However, if an implicitly horizontal BT split is applied to the bottom CU of depth 1 in Figure 4(b) as regulated in the current VVC, the VPDU constraint is violated.
-Therefore, it is proposed to replace the implicitly horizontal BT split with an implicitly vertical BT split in stage 2.
+In stage 1, only QT and horizontal BT are allowed at depth 0 in the current VVC and are illustrated in Figure 4 (a) and (b), respectively.
+In stage 2 of Figure 4 (a), according to the current VVC, only QT split or horizontal BT split are allowed for the bottom two CUs of depth 1, and it is shown that selecting horizontal BT split for the bottom two CUs of depth 1 will not violate the VPDU constraint.
+In stage 2 of Figure 4 (b), according to the current VVC, only horizontal BT split is allowed for the bottom CU of depth 1; however, the horizontal BT split forced for the bottom CU of depth 1 will violate the VPDU constraint.
+Therefore, in this case the proposed solution 2 replaces the implicitly horizontal BT split with an implicitly vertical BT split in stage 2.